15 Types of Dogwood Trees To Bring Flowering Beauty to Your Lawn

 15 Types of Dogwood Trees

 Here you'll learn about some of the most common types of dogwood trees in detail.
+To further your exploration, you could consider visiting the US National Arboretum's Dogwood collection in person.
+But before that, let's look at what we have for you below.

 This type of dogwood, known as Cornus sanguinea, is native to Europe and Western Asia.
 You may also know them as European dogwood and Bloodtwig dogwood.